 - Forest City Brewery: This brewery is a favorite winter brewery for us.
 While it has a fantastic beer garden out back, there is no better place to warm up than hanging out amongst the old Duck Island memorabilia and sipping some dark beers at this place.
 Right now, we love the Towpath Trail Oatmeal Stout and the Black Betsy Black IPA.

 Speaking of Beer, Head to Beerfest!

 When it comes to one of the best things to do in Cleveland in the winter, Beerfest is one of them.
-On January 24th and 25th this year, get out of the freezing cold Cleveland winter weather and enjoy craft beer from around the country!
+Usually, in late January, get out of the freezing cold Cleveland winter weather and enjoy craft beer from around the country!
 Located at the Huntington Convention Center in downtown Cleveland, you can imbibe on hundreds of craft beers (actually, you may want to pace yourself!), find beer-themed things, and even warm up while dancing to live music!